ezenielrios/jwa/README.md

 https://github.com/tufailahm/core-java-jwa-recap

-========================Types of testing and definitions==============
+========================Types of testing and definitions============== What is Testing ?

-Testing is the process of executing a program to find errors.
+Testing is the process of executing a program to find logical errors.
 To make our software perform well it should be error-free.
 If testing is done successfully it will remove all the errors from the software.

 Principles of Testing:-
 (i) All the tests should meet the customer requirements.